mercyXp/-alx-project-0x01-setup/alx-project-0x01/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started
+Before anthing, clone this repo then run: ```npm install``` if 'next' is not recognized as an internal or external command, operable program or batch file.
+Otherrwise:
 First, run the development server:
-Before that, run: ```npm install``` if 'next' is not recognized as an internal or external command, operable program or batch file.

 ```bash
 npm run dev